WHUM-TV: Closure

-As more viewers tuned to the more powerful—and VHF—signals of Philadelphia's network stations, channel 61 suffered.
+As more viewers tuned to the more powerful VHF signals of Philadelphia's network stations, channel 61 suffered.
 A financial reorganization of Eastern Radio Corporation was carried out early in 1956, with founder Greig ceding the job of general manager to Robert C. Magee.
 In late August, the specter of additional competition arose when the commission approved a proposal to return WLBR-TV, channel 15 at Lebanon, to the air, under the ownership of Triangle Publications; WHUM-TV had joined three UHF outlets in the Harrisburg area in protesting the transaction.

 The final blow, however, came not from economic troubles, but from above.
 On the afternoon of September 4, 1956, a lightning bolt struck the WHUM-TV tower and caused what was described as "extensive" damage to the waveguide and antenna; two days later, channel 61 announced its closure would be for good.
 The station announced it would retain the construction permit but sell off the equipment to meet financial obligations.
 VHF service was maintained by five stations in the former WHUM-TV coverage area.

 The large mast remained in place until 1958, when it was dismantled after being declared a "menace to aviation".